 Jairus Byrd can be diplomatic only to a point.

-The Pro Bowl safety claimed he hadn’t ruled out a return to the Buffalo Bills until he actually signed his lucrative New Orleans Saints contract late Tuesday night.
+The Pro Bowl safety claimed he hadn't ruled out a return to the Buffalo Bills until he actually signed his lucrative New Orleans Saints contract.

 He tempered his praise for the Saints organization with avowals that it shouldn't reflect poorly on the Bills.

-He stressed his appreciation for the Bills and their fans by posting this message on his Facebook page Wednesday afternoon:
+He stressed his appreciation for the Bills and their fans by posting this message on his Facebook page this afternoon:

 "It was an absolute blessing to have been a part of the Buffalo Bills for the last five years.
 Russ Brandon and Ralph Wilson, thank you so much for giving me my start in the NFL.
 To the entire Bills organization and all of the amazing fans, thank you from the bottom of my heart."

-But there’s no denying that losing gets old.
+But there's no denying that losing got old in Buffalo.

-“It’s tough,” Byrd told The Buffalo News from New Orleans.
-“It’s definitely tough, not being able to win, to have your season be over early, never having a chance to compete late in the season.”
+"It's tough," Byrd told me by phone this afternoon from New Orleans.
+"It's definitely tough, not being able to win, to have your season be over early, never having a chance to compete late in the season."